Welcome to the Siberian Cat World. We are all about the wonderful Siberian cats.

 Although they are excellent hunters and protectors, Siberian cats also possess soft and loving nature and great intelligence.
 Many of the Siberian cats’ owners mention that this breed is like no other cat they have ever encountered.
 These cats are often called dog-like for their intelligence and loyalty, and ability to learn tricks.

 However, as mentioned before, generally Siberian cats are not aggressive, and rarely hold grudges against people.
 They are not the kind of cat that will poop in your slippers out of revenge (Like some cats we know.)
-You can expect sincere and noble behavior from these cats with a Siberian soul.
+You can expect sincere and noble behavior from these cats.

 Siberian cats can be easily taught to use litter-box or even go on a toilet!
 They will definitely not be keen on making a mess in your house.
 They can be easily taught games and tricks, just like dogs.
 Some will sit and roll on command, some will play fetch with you.
 Whatever it is, your cat will be happy to spend time with you.